barionleg/cesium.wiki.gs/Streaming-Terrain-Details.md

 Cesium supports the following source of terrain data:

+### `EllipsoidTerrainProvider`

+A very simple terrain provider that matches the WGS84 ellipsoid.
+In other words, the terrain height is 0.0 for the entire world.

 ### `ArcGisImageServerTerrainProvider`

-Elevation data downloaded as heightmaps from an ArcGIS ImageServer.
+Provides elevation data downloaded as heightmaps from an ArcGIS ImageServer.

 This terrain provider can connect to any ArcGIS ImageServer.
 However, the connection to the ImageServer must be proxied through the `/terrain/` service included with the Cesium Jetty-based web server, or an equivalent service.
 This is because the full-resolution heights are only offered in TIF format, and because most browsers can't read TIF files.